breatheco-de/agents-compare/memory-bank/v0-implementation-plan.md

 - **LATEST COMPLETED**: JSON API endpoint at `/api/agent` with aggregated statistics
 - **LATEST COMPLETED**: Full SEO optimization and Schema.org markup for agents directory
 - **LATEST COMPLETED**: Accessibility compliance and keyboard navigation
+- **NEW COMPLETED**: All Agents Comparison page at `/compare` with full feature matrix
+- **NEW COMPLETED**: Advanced filtering system with agents, features, categories, and support levels
+- **NEW COMPLETED**: Interactive comparison table with sticky headers and cell details
+- **NEW COMPLETED**: Comparison statistics and insights with visual analytics
+- **NEW COMPLETED**: JSON API endpoint at `/api/compare` for external access